cargath/cargath.github.io/_posts/2018-03-26-Schroedingers-Completion-Handler.md

 }
 ```

-You could even go crazy and add more callbacks, if you want to other cases separately.
+You could even go crazy and add more callbacks, if you want to handle more cases separately.